Reviving the Range School: Range Science Training for Colorado Extension Agents

 Apply principles learned during the online sessions and dive deeper into a specific range management topic: rangeland seeding

-5 Extension professionals and interns attended the day-long field day at the Colorado Plant Materials Center in July 2024, where we gained more in-depth knowledge of rangeland seeding, seeding varieties, trade-offs and techniques. this was in response to one of our most common questions we get in Extension "what do I see with?" and "how can I restore degraded rangelands?"
-The field day was very successful - though attendance was low, so we are planning a repeat in 2024.
-This field day will equip attendees with the ability to give better advice in response to common range management questions.
+5 Extension professionals and interns attended the day-long field day at the Colorado Plant Materials Center in July 2023, where we gained more in-depth knowledge of rangeland seeding, seeding varieties, trade-offs and seeding techniques.
+This was in response to one of our most common questions we get in Extension "what do I see with?" and "how can I restore degraded rangelands?"
+The field day was very successful for the individuals who attended.
+Because of the low attendance, we are planning a repeat event in 2024.

-On March 12, 2024 we will host a day-long workshop on Pinyon-Juniper management, in collaboration with the CO Section for The Society for Range Management, and the Colorado Plateau Science and Management Forum.
-This workshop comes out of demand from Extension professionals and other management professionals for more information and training on Pinyon-Juniper management.
-While we are seeing woody encroachment throughout CO, we are all seeing drought-induced die off of Pinyon in the southwest, and the potential listing of the Pinyon Jay.
-It is challenging for Extension professionals state-wide to address landowner and stakeholder questions on if/ when they should pursue brush management.
-In response, we will host this day-long workshop featuring speakers from across the region who can bring their expertise to Colorado.
+On March 12, 2024 we hosted a day-long workshop on pinyon-juniper management, in collaboration with the Colorado Section for The Society for Range Management, and the Colorado Plateau Science and Management Forum.
+This workshop comes out of demand from Extension professionals and other management professionals for more information on these topics.
+While we are seeing woody encroachment throughout CO, we are also seeing drought-induced die off of pinyon in the southwest, and conflicting management guidelines based on the need for fuels reductions, forage, and conservation for species that depend on pinyon-juniper ecosystems.
+Thus, it is challenging for Extension professionals state-wide to address landowner and stakeholder questions on if/ when they should pursue brush management.
+In response, we hosted this day-long workshop featuring speakers from across the region who brought their expertise to Colorado.
+Perhaps due to the demand for in-depth information on this topic, the workshop was extremely popular, with ~80 people attending due to room capacity.
+With a registration list of 122, many people were put on a waitlist, and we recorded all presentations to be accessible afterwards and for those who could not attend.
+See: https://www.cssrm.org/2024-annual-meeting.html.
+This website is also listed as a product above.

 Apply principles learned during the online sessions and dive deeper into a specific range management topic: rangeland seeding especially benefitting those who could not attend in 2023.